 “Where’s Daddy?” the little girl asked.
 She was just as pretty as her mother.

 “Will you read us a story?”
-Her brother appeared beside her, his face squished between the banisters like he was trying to get his whole head through, his eyes grey like his fathers.
-The little girl watched Tabitha carefully; she knew something wasn’t right but she didn’t ask any more questions.
+Her brother appeared beside her, his face squished between the banisters like he was trying to get his whole head through.
+His eyes were grey like his fathers.
+The little girl’s stare was unnervingly aware, watching Tabitha’s every move.

 “Why are you cleaning?” she asked.

 A drop of liquid that she didn’t want to identify slipped inside the wrist of her glove, making her nose scrunch momentarily.
 “I just spilled something and I didn’t want to leave a mess.
 You go on up and get the book and I’ll be up in a second.”
 Hesitantly, she followed her brother up the stairs.
-The sounds of their fighting over which book to read drifting down the stairs, the springs as they bounced on their beds in anticipation.
-Tabitha pulled the gloves off, her skin, red and marked where it clamped on her wrists and cut off the blood flow.
-She washed her hands, not looking too closely at what was swirling the drain.
-Her stomach grumbled at the smell of warm, lovingly made met seeping from the microwave.
+The sounds of their fighting over which book to read drifted through the house, the springs crying out as they bounced on their beds in anticipation.
+Tabitha pulled the gloves off, her skin red and marked where it clamped on her wrists and cut off the blood flow.
+Quickly she washed her hands, being sure not to look to closely at what was swirling down the drain.
+Her stomach grumbled at the smell of warm, lovingly made meat seeping from the microwave.
 She hadn’t even heard it ding.

 She sat cross legged on the floor between their beds and grabbed the book they’d chosen off the table between them.
 She had always been a pro at reading bedtime stories, it was one of her favourite parts of looking after kids and something that every kid, no matter the background, loved hearing.
-She didn’t flinch as they moved down their beds to lie on their stomachs so they could see the illustrations.
+Before long they had each slid onto their stomachs so they could see the illustrations.

-But this book didn’t look like a kids book; it looked like a collector’s item, something a literature professor would have on their shelf for reference.
-The cover was ancient and scuffed, a muddy green leather, the pages had the musty smell of a church on them.
+For once she wasn’t keen on letting the kids see the pictures.
+This book didn’t look like a kids book at all; it looked like a collector’s item, something a literature professor would have on their shelf for reference.
+The cover was ancient and scuffed, a muddy green leather, the pages had the musty smell of a church on them, the unmistakable rough edges that a tiny rodent had gnawed.
 The story inside was Hansel and Gretel.

-She opened the front cover and started to read, soon engrossed herself in the detailed illustrations.
+But soon she forgot about the children altogether, engrossed herself in the detailed illustrations.
 The drawings were ink artwork, cross hatched to hell, dark, shadowy, and creepy.
-As she turned each page, they grew more and more gruesome, the image of the witch in the ginger bread house setting her heart racing but the children were utterly still and silent, fascinated by them, and she seemed to have put herself under the same spell, reading the story more to herself than them in the end, her stomach forgetting to rumble.
+As she turned each page, they grew more and more gruesome, the image of the witch in the ginger bread house setting her heart racing but the children were utterly still and silent, fascinated by them, and she seemed to have put herself under the same spell, reading the story more to herself than them in the end, her stomach forgetting to rumble, instead enthralled by the flames that licked the flesh of the witches bones.

 Eventually Tabitha arrived at her grand finale with a customary flourish. “… and so, Hansel and Gretel, lived happily ever after.”
-Her fingers ran down the cover.
+Half-reluctantly, she closed it, her fingers caressing the cover.
 Avril would have loved to see the pictures in this book.
-She closed the weathered cover softly, hoping when she lifted her eyes from the cover, the children would be fast asleep.
+From experience she expected the children to be sound asleep when she looked up.
 Instead, two sets of vivid eyes met hers.

 “That was a great story, wasn’t it?
 Bedtime now!”
 She said with quiet excitement.
 She laid the book on the tiny table between their beds and stood up.